-Mercutio (whose name is derived from the word "mercurial," meaning "volatile") is Romeo's sword-fight loving BFF.
-He never backs down from a duel and, although he's neither a Montague nor a Capulet, he gets involved in the long-standing family feud on the side of the Montagues and is killed by Tybalt in Act 3, Scene 1.
+Mercutio is Romeo's sword-fight loving BFF, and you probably won't be surprised to find out that his name sounds a lot like the word "mercurial," i.e. "volatile," i.e. "touchy."
+He never backs down from a duel and, although he's neither a Montague nor a Capulet, he gets involved in the long-standing family feud on the side of the Montagues.
+That turns out to be a mistake on his part: Tybalt kills him in Act 3, Scene 1.

-In almost every performance, Mercutio steals the show.
-Audiences love him – he's dirty and funny and out of control.
-Compared to him, Romeo and Juliet can seem whiny and repetitive.
-There are some productions of Romeo and Juliet that never recover after Mercutio dies; the whole show can go downhill without him.
-Mercutio is technically a minor character, but his personality has such a disproportionate impact that some critics argue he has to die or he would take over the play.
-There's an old story that Shakespeare himself admitted that he had to kill Mercutio – or else, he said, Mercutio would have killed him.
+Mercutio is a showstopper.
+He's dirty, funny, out of control, and—we'll say it—compared to him, Romeo and Juliet can seem whiny and repetitive.
+Mercutio is technically a minor character, but his personality has such a disproportionate impact that maybe he has to die or he would take over the play.
+In fact, English poet John Dryden said that Shakespeare himself admitted that he had to kill Mercutio—or else, he said, Mercutio would have killed him.

-Mercutio is also famous for his staunch opposition to the idea of love (between a man and a woman, that is).
-When Romeo complains about the heartache of his unrequited love for Rosaline, Mercutio tells him to stop whining about it:
+It's not surprising that, with this attitude toward love and sex, Mercutio comes across as opposed to the whole idea of love between a man and a woman.
+When Romeo complains about the heartache of his unrequited love for Rosaline, Mercutio tells him to get over it already: